muratk3n/thirdwave/en/README.md

 Could even be better on the eyes..
-Eye sees light, so it makes sense for the thing we actively try to distinquish to *have* light, meaning the letters, which are brighter than the background, which is not.
+Eye sees light, so it makes sense for the thing we actively try to distinquish to *have* light, meaning the letters, which are brighter than the background.

 ---